-Daily work (including photos) can be submitted electronically to the class email which will be picked up by the class teacher.
-Teachers will respond to work submitted within 48 hours and any queries children may have.
+Daily work (including photos) can be submitted electronically to the class email which will be picked up by the class teacher or a member of support staff.
+Teachers will respond to work submitted within 24 hours and any queries children may have.
 Feedback will be offered on this work and next steps provided, where necessary.
 Submitting work daily (or at least every 2 days) will help teachers assess pupils' understanding and therefore provide further support.

 Hand in Paper Copies

-If children have worked on paper copies provided by school, this can handed in once the self-isolation period has ended.
-Regular contact via email (if able) or phone call will be made during the period which the child is unable to attend to offer support and advice.
+If children have worked on paper copies provided by school, this can handed in at the end of the week once completed.
+Regular contact via email (if able) or weekly phone call will be made during the period which the child is unable to attend to offer support and advice.

-Teachers will also communicate with parents/carers via Marvellous Me.
+Teachers will also communicate with parents/carers via Marvellous Me and Tapestry.